Assistant Professor & Area Coordinator (Theatre Arts Administration)

-Prof. Parks has done production work/creative consulting for television networks: BET (UNCF: An Evening of Stars/segment production), NBC, as well as many other film and “docu-series” in development.
-Prof. Parks was tapped to host a TV pilot that aired on the CW Network and was optioned to the Game Show Network (GSN).
+Prof. Parks has done production work/creative consulting for television networks: BET (UNCF: An Evening of Stars/segment production), NBC, as well as many other projects.
+Prof. Parks was tapped to host a TV pilot that aired on the CW Network and was shopped to the Game Show Network (GSN).

 Prof. Parks also supports corporate clients, celebrities, as well as Public Relations and Marketing firms with brand strategy, brand development, archetyping, social media strategy, media pitching, media training, and market research.
 Prof. Parks supported a top speaker’s bureau with company strategy, technology advisement/consulting, and brand strategy and brand partnership strategy.
 The agency represents a roster of talent that includes Gabrielle Union, Angela Rye, Dr. Henry Louis Gates, Jr., Iyanla Vanzant, Bakari Sellers, Tina Lifford, Dr. Cornel West, Tamika Mallory, Hill Harper, and many other notable thought leaders in their respective fields.
 Pat presented “Hyperlocal to Global: How to build brand cultural relevancy & hegemony” at Social Media Week (SMWi)—an international Social Media conference.

 Prof. Parks has worked with many Fortune 500 and FTSE 100 companies as well as SMEs to include but not limited to Ulta Beauty, Diageo (Red Stripe, Ciroc, Guinness, Jose Cuervo, etc.), NBC Universal, Paramount (CMT), Campari, and the National Football Association (NFL).
-In terms of companies beyond the the entertainment and lifestyle arena, Prof. Parks has worked across several organizations such as the Royal Bank of Scotland, HSBC, Sagicor Group Jamaica, First Caribbean International Bank, Scotiabank, Chicago Stock Exchange, United States Department of Defense (Working Capital Fund), Rio Tinto, Brambles Ltd., Axel Johnson, Cadbury, British Airways, Tesco, American International School of Kingston, Astra Zeneca, and Merck among others.
+In terms of companies beyond the entertainment and lifestyle arena, Prof. Parks has worked across several organizations such as the Royal Bank of Scotland, HSBC, Sagicor Group Jamaica, First Caribbean International Bank, Scotiabank, Chicago Stock Exchange, United States Department of Defense (Working Capital Fund), Rio Tinto, Brambles Ltd., Axel Johnson, Cadbury, British Airways, Tesco, American International School of Kingston, Astra Zeneca, and Merck among others.

 Prof. Parks also created a talent management collective that teaches breakthrough to corporate executives and professional athletes across the globe.
 To this end, Prof. Parks utilizes conventional and non-conventional diagnostic assessments and experiential learning experiences to unleash breakthrough ideas, talents, and results for their clients.
 In many instances, Pat leverages relationships with world-class pro athletes to co-facilitate many of these experiential sessions.
 This approach heightens participant engagement and accelerates necessary behavioral changes for breakthrough results.